Kareena Kapoor To Welcome Sara Ali Khan To Bollywood By Throwing A Grand Party!

 - These Unseen Pics From 'NickYanka's Weddings Scream Love!

 Sara Ali Khan debuted in Bollywood in Kedarnath alongside Sushant Singh Rajput and the movie received positive reviews from all corners.
-Her performance stood out and won the audiences hearts and it looks like she's here to stay in Bollywood.
+Her performance stood out and won the audiences' hearts and it looks like she's here to stay in Bollywood.
 Right after Kedarnath, Sara Ali Khan will next be seen in Simmba alongside Ranveer Singh and the audience will get to see more of Sara Ali Khan in the coming days.
 Also, reports state that Kareena Kapoor is all set to throw a grand bash to welcome Sara Ali Khan to Bollywood and the who's who of town will be invited to take part in the bash.

 Kareena Kapoor To Host A Party To Welcome Sara Ali Khan To Bollywood